 - Facebook: #Sponsored, #Promotion, #PaidAd, #ad, #CommissionLink

-- Instagram: #Sponsored, #Promotion, #PaidAd, #ad, #CommissionLink ** Please note the disclosure is recommended to be placed before the “more” link to open up and see more hashtags.
-Please note, when posting to Instagram, even if you utilize the “Paid partnership with [sponsor name]” tool, ShopStyle requires our influencers to also use #sponsored or #ad.
+- Instagram: #Sponsored, #Promotion, #PaidAd, #ad, #CommissionLink ** Please note the disclosure must be placed before the “more” link to open up and see more hashtags.
+When posting to Instagram, even if you utilize the “Paid partnership with [sponsor name]” tool, ShopStyle requires our influencers to provide additional disclosure (i.e. #sponsored or #ad) in the caption.

 - Blog post: “I get commission for purchases or clicks made through links in this post.”, and Sponsored by [sponsor name]

 - Pinterest: #Sponsored, #Promotion, #PaidAd, #ad, #CommissionLink